peterhinch/micropython-async/UNDER_THE_HOOD.md

 This document aims to explain the operation of `uasyncio` as I understand it.
-I did not write the library so the information presented is a result of using it, also studying the code, experiment and inference.
+I did not write the library so the information presented is a result of using it, studying the code, experiment and inference.
 There may be errors, in which case please raise an issue.
-None of the information here is required to use the library.
+None of the information here is required to use the
+library: it is intended to satisfy the curiosity of scheduler geeks.

+Where the versions differ, the explanation relates to the `fast_io` version.
+Differences are largely in `__init__.py`: the scheduling algorithm in `core.py` is little changed.

-It assumes a good appreciation of the use of `uasyncio`.
+This doc assumes a good appreciation of the use of `uasyncio`.
 Familiarity with Python generators is also recommended, in particular the use of `yield from` and appreciating the difference between a generator and a generator function: